synapsestudios/fetch-client/README.md

 # synapi-client

-Wrapper for fetch that adds shortcuts, middleware and events.
+Wrapper for fetch that adds shortcuts, plugins and events.
 This is written and maintained by the fine folks at [Synapse Studios](http://www.synapsestudios.com).
 Our goal is to maintain the fetch api while adding in sensible defaults and hooks to request lifecycle events.

 This library is inspired by libraries like [Fetch+](https://github.com/RickWong/fetch-plus) and [http-client](https://github.com/mjackson/http-client).
-There are differences in the details of how our middleware and events work.
+There are differences in the details of how our plugins and events work.

 ## Installation